-- 1. Mix 400 ml water with 200 ml liquid descaler to make a descaling solution. - Press the On/Off button.
-2. - 3.
-Remove the water tank and fill with descaling solution. - 4.
-Fully insert the water tank filled with the descaling solution. - 5.
-Close the control panel. - 6.
-Press the Menu button.
+- 1. Mix 400 ml water with 200 ml liquid descaler to make a descaling solution. - Press the On/Off button. - Remove the water tank and fill it with descaling solution. - Once the water tank has been filled with descaling solution, push it back in again fully. - 5.
+Close the control panel.

+- 6. Press the Menu button.
 The operating modes menu opens. - 7.
 Select the "Descaling" operating mode.
 If you touch the "Next" field, information on the cleaning operation is displayed.
 The duration of the descaling programme is displayed.
 It cannot be changed. - 8.
-Press the "Start/stop" button to start the cleaning operation.
-The appliance is descaled.
+Press the "Start/stop" button to start the cleaning operation. - The appliance is descaled.
 You can see the duration counting down in the status bar.
-As soon as the descaling programme has finished, an audible signal sounds.
+An audible signal sounds once descaling has finished.